Knicks PG Derrick Rose misses game for unknown reason

 Rose has played in 33 of 37 games during his first season with the Knicks, averaging 17.3 points.
 He didn’t play in the fourth quarters of their games at Milwaukee and Indiana last weekend, though Hornacek said those benchings weren’t an issue.

-Hornacek said the Knicks couldn’t provide any further information until they team had heard from Rose himself, but did say he expected the 2011 NBA MVP back at some point.
+Hornacek said the Knicks couldn’t provide any further information until the team had heard from Rose himself, but did say he expected the 2011 NBA MVP back at some point.

 “Everything will become clear later on,” Hornacek said.
 “We want to respect whatever he’s going through and we’re just not going to comment about it.”